 - 6:45pm - 7:35pm | Web Team Teck Talk, Q&A

 Follow Audible on PowerToFly for updates about more events and open roles.

-This is a great event for software development engineers with at least 3+ years of experience.
 Although this is a networking event, you don't have to be looking for a job to attend, Audible is hiring.
 Their competitive benefits include employer-matching savings accounts, stock options, a full stocked kitchen, fitness reimbursements and Amazon discounts.

 A truly global company, Audible's worldwide community downloads almost two billion hours of material annually.
 Along with their world headquarters in Newark, Audible has offices all over the world including London, Paris and Tokyo.

 About our Events: All RSVP'd attendees are welcome, regardless of race, color, religion, national origin, gender identity, pregnancy, physical or mental disability, or age.
 If you require accommodation to fully participate in this event, please email firstname.lastname@example.org, and we will contact you to discuss your specific needs.

 Unfortunately, PowerToFly and the company it is holding an event on behalf of cannot admit outside recruiters to this particular event.
 Please email email@example.com if you have any questions about this policy.

 January is National Mentorship Month— the perfect time to focus on growing and building important relationships with mentors that will positively affect your professional career.

 Research shows that mentorship greatly improves career outcomes by providing professional guidance, skill development, and support through major work and life transitions.

 We asked some of our partner companies to tell us about the mentorship opportunities they offer.
 If you’re ready to unleash your full potential by joining an impactful mentoring program, keep reading to hear what they said.
 (Plus, they’re all hiring—check out their open jobs under each entry!)